minou65/NMEA2000-BatteryMonitor/readme.md

 ### Battery full detection
 #### Voltage when full [V]
 The battery voltage must be above this voltage level to consider the battery as fully charged.
-As soon as the battery monitor detects that the voltage of the battery has reached this “charged voltage” parameter and the current has dropped below the “tail current” parameter for a certain amount of time, the battery monitor will set the state of charge to 100%.
+As soon as the battery monitor detects that the voltage of the battery has reached this "charged voltage" parameter and the current has dropped below the "tail current" parameter for a certain amount of time, the battery monitor will set the state of charge to 100%.

 #### Tail current [A]
-The battery is considered as fully charged once the charge current has dropped to less than this “Tail current” parameter.
+The battery is considered as fully charged once the charge current has dropped to less than this "Tail current" parameter.
-The “Tail current” parameter is expressed as a percentage of the battery capacity.
+The "Tail current" parameter is expressed as a percentage of the battery capacity.

 Note that some battery chargers stop charging when the current drops below a set threshold.
 In these cases, the tail current must be set higher than this threshold.

-As soon as the battery monitor detects that the voltage of the battery has reached the set “Charged voltage” parameter and the current has dropped below this “Tail current” parameter for a certain amount of time, the battery monitor will set the state of charge to 100%.
+As soon as the battery monitor detects that the voltage of the battery has reached the set "Charged voltage" parameter and the current has dropped below this "Tail current" parameter for a certain amount of time, the battery monitor will set the state of charge to 100%.

 #### Delay before full [s]
 This is the time the "Voltage when full [V]" parameter and the "Tail current [A]" parameter must be met in order to consider the battery fully charged.

 #### Current threshold
-When the current measured falls below the “Current threshold” parameter it will be considered zero.
-The “Current threshold” is used to cancel out very small currents that can negatively affect the long-term state of charge readout in noisy environments.
+When the current measured falls below the "Current threshold" parameter it will be considered zero.
+The "Current threshold" is used to cancel out very small currents that can negatively affect the long-term state of charge readout in noisy environments.
 For example, if the actual long-term current is 0.0A and, due to injected noise or small offsets, the battery monitor measures ­0.05A the battery monitor might, in the long term, incorrectly indicate that the battery is empty or will need to be recharged.
 When the current threshold in this example is set to 0.1A, the battery monitor calculates with 0.0A so that errors are eliminated.

 ## WiFi
 ### Default password